somaticbits/ethernaut/Readme.md

 *Console*

 If you check the contract code, you will notice that there's a typo in the function serving as constructor.
-Just call the ``Fal1out`` method to get the ownership of the contract.
+Just call the ``Fal1out`` method to get the ownership of the contract:
 ````contract.Fal1out()````

 ## Level 3 - Coin Flip